michaelwknott/michaelwknott.github.io/content/blog-setup.md

 `THEME = "/home/mwk/projects/blog/.venv/lib/python3.11/site-packages/pelican/themes/pelican-clean-blog"`

-To finish I added all changes to version control, commited the changes and pushed the content branch to GitHub.
+To finish I added all changes to version control, committed the changes and pushed the content branch to GitHub.
 Finally, I rebuilt the site and pushed the main branch to GitHub using the following commands:

 `pelican content -o output -s publishconf.py`